-- If you can, try to collect materials all year round that can be cleaned and stored for use during British Science Week. - Alternatively, check to see whether there is a scrap shop/store/club open in your local area.
+- If you can, try to collect materials all year round that can be cleaned and stored for use during British Science Week. - ✓ Alternatively, check to see whether there is a scrap shop/store/club open in your local area.
 These shops are often membership based and can be a brilliant, inexpensive or free resource for card, plastic, bits of material - all sorts.
-These things can be turned into forests, cars or model people; you name it, the kids will think of it! - Look at childrensscrapstore.co.uk to find a UK directory of scrap stores. - ✓ Take photographs when out and about and share these with the pupils to foster discussion and raise their level of understanding about innovation - machines, materials, building structures, etc. The more colorful, the better.
-You can also use these photos for an innovation version of the guessing game 'I spy' where you can describe what the innovation is used for and the pupils will attempt to guess it. - Collect story books and reference books linking to the theme 'Innovating for the future' ahead of time to create a themed library.
+These things can be turned into forests, cars or model people; you name it, the kids will think of it! - ✓ Take photographs when out and about and share these with the pupils to foster discussion and raise their level of understanding about innovation machines, materials, building structures, etc. The more colorful, the better.
+You can also use these photos for an innovation version of the guessing game 'I spy' where you can describe what the innovation is used for and the pupils will attempt to quess it. - ✓ Collect story books and reference books linking to the theme 'Innovating for the future' ahead of time to create a themed library.
 You can even organise a read-aloud session of a related story book for circle or carpet time.